Utah / County

 What is the weather like in North Logan, UT year-round?

-Residents experience four distinct seasons, from warm summers reaching highs of 87°F to cold winters dipping to 15°F. The city enjoys 65% sunny days and receives about 18.8 inches of rainfall each year, offering a pleasant climate for outdoor activities.
+North Logan experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 15°F. The area receives about 19 inches of rainfall annually and enjoys sunshine on 65% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter